 To continue with the color analogy: it’s basically impossible to make yourself see red as yellow, but it’s not that hard to learn to discriminate and enjoy a hundred subtle shades of orange.

 In a famous essay on categories and gender, Scott Alexander explained that it’s not wrong to call a whale a fish if what you care about is where to hunt them and not phylogenetics.
-Since there’s no ground truth of what a “fish” is, we should call whales fish If it makes life easier for others for some social reason (or call schizophrenics emperors, or men — women).
+Since there’s no ground truth of what a “fish” is, we should call whales fish (or call schizophrenics emperors, or men — women) if it makes life easier for others for social reasons.

 People pointed out in response: although the categorization schemata in our brains aren’t the same as categories in reality, we rely on them to track and predict reality.
 Subverting your categories isn’t costless.
 It makes inhabiting reality harder.
 We should figure out how to get the social benefits after accepting reality, not by denying it.